Open source · MIT

 Three steps, fifteen minutes, and you're done.

 Setup is short on purpose.
-Connect a repo, let kimu read for a few days, then check the digest on Friday morning.
+Connect a repo, let kimu read for a few days, then work the queue when it suits you.

 1. 01